 Complementary and Alternative Treatments for Diabetes

-An increasing number of people in the US and elsewhere who have chronic diseases like diabetes are using treatments outside of mainstream medicine to help them manage diabetes, its complications and to improve their quality of life.
+An increasing number of people in the United States and elsewhere who have chronic diseases like diabetes are using treatments outside of mainstream medicine to help them manage diabetes, its complications and to improve their quality of life.
 Alternative treatments encompass a wide range of therapies sometimes referred to as complementary and alternative medicine (CAM).1

 Alternative medicine is a term that means any medicinal products or practices that are not part of mainstream medicine given by medical doctors or allied health professionals, such as nurses or physical therapists.
-Alternative medicine is also defined by its use as an alternate to traditional medical care.
+Alternative medicine is also defined by its use as an alternative to traditional medical care.
 Complementary medicine is used in combination with traditional medicine.
 Alternative and complementary medicine are not reviewed by the FDA and patients are encouraged to talk to their doctor before starting any therapies they are using to manage their condition.2

 Complementary and alternative approaches used for diabetes include: 1